Grading the drafts: Kraken scores well for sticking to its analytics approach

 Risk management (B): Francis did a good job avoiding long-term salary risk and kept current cap space right around $53 million for 21 players under contract against the $81.5 million upper limit.

 Still, cap space is only valuable if used eventually.
-Francis is banking on free-agents accepting future offers or cap-squeezed teams dumping better players his way — which is somewhat out of his control.
+Francis is banking on free agents accepting future offers or cap-squeezed teams dumping better players his way — which is somewhat out of his control.
 So, he avoided some expansion draft risk by deferring it.

 The lack of future entry draft picks secured via side deals also entails risk as the Kraken will need to hit on a higher percentage of fewer selections.